-During the quarter ended January 30, 2011, we redeemed the remaining \$230 million aggregate principal amount outstanding of our 11 7/8% Senior Subordinated Notes due December 1, 2015, or senior subordinated notes.
+During the two fiscal quarters ended May 1, 2011, we redeemed the remaining \$230 million aggregate principal amount outstanding of our 11 7/8% Senior Subordinated Notes due December 1, 2015, or senior subordinated notes.
 We redeemed the senior subordinated notes at a 5.938% premium of the principal amount plus accrued interest, resulting in a loss on extinguishment of debt of \$19 million, which consisted of a \$14 million premium and a \$5 million write-off of debt issuance costs and other related expenses.